Crooksville, Ohio: History

 The area grew and gained in population creating the need for building materials, dry goods, churches, schools and a host of other creature comforts.
 In addition to being rich farmland, the area produced deep veins of clay and coal, creating a thriving pottery and coal mining industry.

 In 1870 Joseph Crooks purchased a small strip of land near the railroad and set up a general store.
 At this time, the nearest post offices were at McCluney and Roseville, there was no mail route passing through.
 Some person would usually visit the post office once a week and bring back the neighbors’ mail along with theirs.
 Because of this Joseph Crooks circulated the necessary petition to submit to the Federal Government in hopes of having a post office established to be known as “Reeds Post Office”.
 At the same time, he made application for the appointment of the office of Postmaster.
-The Post Office Department in Washington reported back favorably to the establishment of a post office and Mr. Crooks appointment as postmaster, but advised that due to the fact that there was already a “Reeds Post Office” in Ohio, it would have to be given some other name.
+The Post Office Department in Washington reported back favorably to the establishment of a post office and Crooks appointment as postmaster, but advised that due to the fact that there was already a “Reeds Post Office” in Ohio, it would have to be given some other name.
 They suggested that the office be known as “Crooksville”.
 According to the book History of Crooksville by Guy E. Crooks, son of Joseph: “This suggestion was pleasing to my father.”

 In 1894 the population of Crooksville had grown to approximately 800 and the residents took the necessary steps to have the Village incorporated.